 The pheasant flew into the fort and took the key to open the gate.
 Once inside, they fought the onis.
-The pheasant pecked his eyes, the dog bit his legs and the monkey jumped on the demons' backs.
+The pheasant pecked his eyes, the dog bit his legs, and the monkey jumped on the demons' backs.
 In the end, Devils they shouted for mercy!
-In order to save their lives, they gave Momotaro all the stolen treasure.
+To save their lives, they gave Momotaro all the stolen treasure.

 The importance of Momotaro

-Despite being a simple story within so many Japanese stories, its goal is to serve as a model for children since its origins in the Meiji Era.
-The story highlights bravery, power and care for parents.
+Despite being a simple story within so many Japanese stories, its goal is to serve as a model for children since its origins in the Meiji Period.
+The story highlights bravery, power, and care for parents.

 It is believed that in the original version Momotaro it was born from a natural birth after the elderly couple rejuvenated by eating a peach, it looks quite different, but not to confuse children the version of the giant peach was adopted.

 There are several theories about the origin of the stories based on the legend of Momotaro, and each is controversial.
 Some claim that the story may have arisen in another province like Aichi and Kagawa, but that it became popular in Okayama due to its promotion in 1960 after the war.